Rodger Young: Legacy

 At the U.S. Army Infantry School at Fort Benning in Georgia, the night infiltration course is named for Young.
-A pass in the course is a prerequisite for graduation; soldiers crawl through sandy and muddy terrain while live gunfire from M60 or M240B machine guns manned by instructors passes overhead.
+A passing grade in the course is a prerequisite for graduation; soldiers crawl through sandy and muddy terrain while live gunfire from M60 or M240B machine guns passes overhead.
 Fort Benning's Recreation Center has a plaque in recognition of his bravery.

 On March 1, 1945, the city of Fremont, Ohio memorialized Fremont Water Works Park by dedicating it to the memory of Rodger W. Young and members of the armed forces from Sandusky County, Ohio in World War II.

 In 1945, songwriter Frank Loesser wrote "The Ballad of Rodger Young".
-At the time, he was a private serving in the Army's Radio Production Unit.
+At the time, Loesser was a private serving in the Army's Radio Production Unit.
 Life magazine featured the ballad's sheet music and lyrics in a story on Young in its March 5, 1945, edition.
 The Life article, together with the 1949 repatriation of Young's body to the United States, boosted the song's popularity.
 Best-selling recordings were made by Burl Ives and Nelson Eddy by the end of 1949.
 On March 31, 1946, "The Ballad of Rodger Young" was sung by tenor Dennis Day on the Jack Benny Program on the radio.
 After the song, Jack Benny gave a speech in Young's honor.

 In 1946, a veterans' housing project was established in Los Angeles, California.
 This was known as the Rodger Young Village until the mid-1950s when it was destroyed.
 At the Ohio National Guard Training Site in Camp Perry, there is a small arms firing range named in honor of Young.
 Camp Perry hosts the National Rifle & Pistol Championships.

-Young is briefly mentioned in Robert A. Heinlein's 1949 short story "The Long Watch" and in his novel "The Rolling Stones", a mountain range on the moon is named for Young.
+Young is briefly mentioned in Robert A. Heinlein's 1949 short story "The Long Watch" and in his novel The Rolling Stones, a mountain range on the moon is named for Young.
 In Heinlein's novel Starship Troopers, for which he was awarded the Hugo in 1959, the troop transport TFCT Rodger Young is named for him.
 Loesser's ballad also features on several occasions in the book.
 Heinlein also included a "Historical Note" in which he quoted Young's Medal of Honor citation.
 The starship is also featured in Paul Verhoeven's adaption of the novel, named the "No. 176 Rodger Young; in the movie the character Sgt.
 Zim pays a loose homage to Young's history by asking to be demoted so he can join the front lines.

-In January 1964, Young's story was featured in the 15th episode of the TV historical series The Great Adventure.
+In January 1964, Young's story was featured in the 15th episode of the TV historical series The Great Adventure, in which he was portrayed by James MacArthur.